xyh97/xyh97.github.io/_pages/about.md

 About me
 ======
 I am currently a senior student at College of Information Science and Electronic Engineering, Zhejiang University.
-My research interests fall in **data mining** with a special focus on text data and machine learning.
-Here is my latest [CV](/files/CV.pdf).
+My research interests fall in **data mining** (especially text data) and **machine learning**.
+Here is my latest [Curriculum Vitae](/files/CV.pdf).

 Now I work as a research intern of the City Brain project advised by [Prof. Zhenhui Jessie Li](https://faculty.ist.psu.edu/jessieli).
 I am devoted to utilizing reinforcement learning methods for intelligent transportation.
 Before that, I was a research intern at DiDi AI Labs in Beijing and my mentor was [Prof. Yan Liu](http://www-bcf.usc.edu/~liu32/).
 I was also a research assistant of [Prof. Guanding Yu's](https://person.zju.edu.cn/en/yuguanding) group in 2017.